 One thing you may not know about me yet is that I absolutely love miniature versions of things.
-I also like birds a lot, so when I was strolling through Michael’s floral section and saw these adorable mini nests and eggs, I knew I had to use them for my craft lightning project.
-This month we were tasked with making a craft in 15 minutes or less using terracotta pots.
-I had already settled on using mini pots (of course), so making Mini Clay Pot Bird’s Nests just seemed like a fun and cute idea.
-Let’s see how quick and easy they were to make!
+I also like birds a lot, so when I was strolling through Michael’s floral section and saw these adorable mini nests and eggs, I knew I had to make something with them.
+Then I saw these adorable miniature clay pots, so making Mini Clay Pot Bird’s Nests just seemed like a fun and cute idea.
+It’s crazy, but I was able to make these in less than 15 minutes!
+Now let’s see how quick and easy they were to make.

 Mini Clay Pot Bird’s Nests

 - Spanish Moss

 Mini Clay Pots Bird’s Nests Steps